4d/4d-for-ios/docs/Features-Authentication.md

 ### 2. Enter your email address

 An email address is required when the app is launched.
-When a user enters their email and clicks on the **Login** button, the **On Mobile app Authentication** method is called and the user's session status will is updated to a "pending" status.
+When a user enters their email and clicks on the **Login** button, the **On Mobile app Authentication** method is called and the user's session status is updated to a "pending" status.
 A validation email is then sent to the user's email address.

 ### 3. Check your mailbox